How To Secure Your Windows 11 PC: Essential Security Settings

 - Follow the on-screen prompts.
 You’ll be asked to choose how to unlock your drive (password, USB flash drive).

-Crucially, back up your recovery key!
-This key is essential if you forget your password or lose your USB key.
-Save it in a safe, separate location.
+Your Windows 11 PC's recovery key is crucial for regaining access if you forget your password or lose your USB key.
+Back up this recovery key and save it in a safe, separate location.

 BitLocker will then start encrypting your drive.
 This can take a significant amount of time depending on the size of your drive.